LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 # Dircache Storage

-This document tries to document the storage model on how the (future) dircache module stores data internally.
+This document tries to explain the storage model on how the dirache model stores data internally.

 ## Requirements